mfurquan/durre_yateem_trans/Chapter_3.md

 "His father's name is Abdul Muttalib, leader of Quraysh and guardian of holy Ka'bah, and you you..."

-(Not allowing to complete the sentence) "You ignorant! just know playing with dolls and sing.
+(Not allowing to complete the sentence) "You ignorant!
+Just know how to play with dolls and sing.
 Oh uninformed, Amir is the real name of Abdul Muttalib and his title is *Sheba*.
 Got it?"

 "Thank you!
 May all the blessings of Laat and Hubal come your way."